juki90/stackx-task-mgmt-app/README.md

 This app is written to manage tasks and users by administrators (users with 'admin' role).
 There is some additional logic and rules for users.

+1. **Main administrator**:

-- **Main administrator** is not created by somebody, but by the system.
+- Is not created by somebody, but by the system.
 This admin can't be deleted by anyone, even by himself.
-Can only be edited, only by himself.
-His role can't be changed to regular user.
+- Can only be edited, only by himself.
+His role can't be changed by anyone, even himself.
+- Can create administrators

+2. **Administrator**

-- **Administrator** is created by other admin.
-He can't delete admin by whom he was created nor update him.
+- Is created by main admin.
+He can't modify other administrators nor main admin.
+- Can create and modify regular users.
+- Can manage everyone's tasks.

+3. **User**

-- **User** is standard person who can have given tasks by administrators.
+- Is standard person who can have given tasks by administrators.
+- Can only browse and mark as done his tasks

+4. **Task**

-- **Task** can be bound to many users/admins and user/admin can have many tasks.
+- Can be bound to many users/admins and user/admin can have many tasks.
 Every task has additionally title, description that is given during creation.
-Task has internal **status** (pending, cancelled or done).
+- Task has internal **status** (pending, cancelled or done).
 Users can change their own status of task as done.
 When task is done by a user, the date of finishing it appears on **usersStatus** list of task.
-Once a task is done by everyone it changes its status to done.
-It's impossible to change status of different user or undo status of task.
-When task is cancelled, it can't be reverted back to pending or done status.
-However cancelled task is editable (it's assignees, title and description).
+- Once a task is done by everyone it changes its status to done.
+- It's impossible to change status of different user or undo status of task.
+- When task is cancelled, it can't be reverted back to pending or done status.
+However cancelled task is editable (title and description, but not assigned users).
+- When task gets 'done' status, it is then impossible to modify its assigned users.

 ## Table of technologies, libraries and other things used in the project